kate-fie/syndirella/docs/source/user_guide.rst

                             Minimum atom difference between elaborations and scaffold to keep. (default: 0) --atom_diff_max ATOM_DIFF_MAX
-                            Maximum atom difference between elaborations and scaffold to keep. (default: 10)
+                            Maximum atom difference between elaborations and scaffold to keep. (default: 10) --long_code_column LONG_CODE_COLUMN
+                            Column name for long code in metadata csv to match to SDF name.
+The column can contain a substring for the
+                            SDF name. (default: Long code)

     Syndirella is installed at [path_to_installation]